mikemcmullan/Alfred-GetGlue-Helper/README.md

 As well as search the user can also define aliases to launch directly into a shows, movies, etc GetGlue page.
 The syntax to create an alias is as follows.

-	getglue alias name url/term
+	getglue alias name url

 	Example:
 	getglue alias fringe http://getglue.com/tv_shows/fringe
-	getglue alias bluebloods Blue Bloods

-The alias name may only contain alphanumeric characters, dashes and underscores, the url/term may only contain valid url or search terms.
+The alias name may only contain alphanumeric characters, dashes underscores and spaces.
+The url must be a valid up including the http://.
 To access the alias simply type in the alias name as a search query.

 	getglue alias_name